cbrueck/nprm-gui/README.md

 # NPRM-gui
-(currently supported firmware: 2019_09_15)
+(currently supported firmware: 2019_10_20)

+Update (2020-01-04):

+The new NPRM-gui python script is online.
+It's an experimantal Version! (not fully tested yet).
+USB-Connection should be automatically detected in this Version.

-Update (03.01.2020):
+Update (2020-01-03):

-The new Version will be delayed because of my real life outside the internet ;-).
 I'm working on the GUI for the latest firmware version 2019_10_20 with the new feature of autodetection for the USB connection.

 <a href="https://github.com/cbrueck/nprm-gui">->NPRM-GUI on Github.com</a>

-<a href="https://github.com/cbrueck/nprm-gui/raw/master/NPRM-gui.py">->Download NPRM-GUI.py</a>
+<a href="https://github.com/cbrueck/nprm-gui/blob/master/NPRM-gui_2020-01-04.py">->Download NPRM-GUI.py</a>

 Sofern die GUI relativ stabil läuft ist auch ein Download als Windows EXE-Datei und Linux BIN-Datei geplant.
 Beides wird dann mit Hilfe von pyinstaller erstellt.